rust-src/Linux-Strike/README.md

  <h1 align="center"> Features / Additions </h1>

  - Now when you control the bots, guns will not get lost
- - Bots will now aim more accurately
+ - Bots will now play more accurately
  - Fixed issue that molotov flame being spawned under you
  - "Cant Create Mixer" issues fixed, now game can find sounds
  - Fixed some breakable props fly away or doing strange behaviour